 To minimise the discomfort of this procedure, the egg recovery is carried out either using sedation or general anaesthetic (while you are asleep).

-Before this procedure, the man produces a sample of semen which is prepared in a special way before being placed with the eggs.
+Before this procedure, the man will have already produced a sample of semen.
+This is prepared in a special way before being placed with the eggs.

 Step 4 - Insemination